 This is a close up of the two largest artichokes.
 She also has some smaller ones.
 I’ve never grown artichokes.
 It will be interesting to see these later in the season.
-If you can’t find artichoke plants locally, Amazon has them for sale. (affiliate link)

 The long blue planter contains succulents (She gave me some leaves to grow varieties I did not have myself.)
 And the large pots are avocado pits.
 The pits came from store bought avocados and have not yet sprouted.